nttcom/SkyWay-DrivingVehicle/DrivingVehicle/README.md

 The application for iOS devices of connecting Romo/Double.

-This app is currently compatible with Swift1.2
+This app is currently compatible with Swift2 beta4.
-The Swift2 (preliminary) version can be found the swift2 branch
+The Swift1.2 version can be found the master branch.

 ### How to build
  1. Open "DrivingVehicle.xcodeproj"